code4romania/votong/README.md

 docker-compose exec web bash
 ```

+Remember to run `make lint` before commiting your code in order to format the code properly.
+Thank you!

 ## Deployment

 Guide users through getting your code up and running on their own system.
 In this section you can talk about: